bekjon-me/portfolio/README.md

 - **Why should I see your portfolio?**

-  - Because you want to hire me and my portfolio is the best thing that you should check out
+  - Because you want to hire me or interested in me and my portfolio is the best thing that you should check out

-- **[If I am in doubt, how can I be clafiry it]**
+- **[If I am in doubt, how can I clafiry it]**

   - If you have any question please <a href="mailto: bekjonishpulatov8@gmail.com">mail</a> it to me.